-Treacherous Transparencies (German edition)
+Treacherous Transparencies (GER ED.)

 Thoughts and Observations Triggered by a Visit to Farnsworth House